 Is it normal for my toddler to refuse to eat?

 There will be times when your toddler simply doesn’t like a meal you make.
-And whether it’s the texture, flavor, appearance, or the way the wind is blowing, we may never know, but it will happen.
+Whether it’s the texture, flavor, appearance, or the way the wind is blowing, we may never know the reason, but it will happen.
 Or, a toddler won’t eat at times because they are either not that hungry or they know you will get them something they prefer if they refuse.

-My method is to make family dinner, including 1-2 foods per meal that the kids usually like even if those foods are a simple side of fruit and milk.
+My method is to make family dinner, including one or two foods per meal that the kids usually like even if those foods are a simple side of fruit and milk.
 Then, if they don’t want to eat, I can trust that they aren’t hungry.

 This is a very reliable method if you do it regularly.
 I do realize this is hard when it’s 6 p.m. and your little one hasn’t eaten a thing for dinner.
 If that happens and they legitimately seem hungry after dinner, wait at least 30 minutes (so they don’t feel rewarded for refusing dinner) and offer a super boring bedtime snack like a banana.
 If they are hungry enough for boring food, you know they are hungry!